phuc77/trac-bitbucketsync/README.md

 ```
 ssh-rsa ... www-data@example.com
 ```
+Similarily for Gitlab, add this key to a new Trac user which has access to your projects.

 This will allow the user running the webserver (Trac+BitbucketSyncPlugin) to fetch updates for your repos from Bitbucket whenever the webhook is triggered.